Builtin Functions and Constants¶

 // ✅

-Above, the generator function has type (): Null extends GeneratorFn
+Above, the generator function has type (): Empty extends GeneratorFn

 which specifies what the block lambda does.
 But generator functions